Lerna Monorepo Mocha Setup (JavaScript)

 packages

 Step 4.
-Create a .gitignore file
+Edit .gitignore file

 • Open .gitignore in a text editor